Pumpkin Whoopie Pies

 Pumpkin Whoopie Pies have the perfect amount of spice and a cream cheese filling inside.
 They start with a cake mix and are super easy!

-PUMPKIN WHOOPIE PIES
+PUMPKIN WHOOPIE PIE RECIPE

 I made these Pumpkin Whoopie Pies the other day.
 They are incredibly moist and packed with pumpkin flavor.